Superheavy element

 Superheavy elements, also known as transactinide elements, transactinides, or super-heavy elements, or superheavies for short, are the chemical elements with an atomic number of at least 104.
 The superheavy elements are those beyond the actinides in the periodic table; the last actinide is lawrencium (atomic number 103).
 By definition, superheavy elements are also transuranium elements, i.e., having atomic numbers greater than that of uranium (92).
 Depending on the definition of group 3 adopted by authors, lawrencium may also be included to complete the 6d series.

 Glenn T. Seaborg first proposed the actinide concept, which led to the acceptance of the actinide series.
 He also proposed a transactinide series ranging from element 104 to 121 and a superactinide series approximately spanning elements 122 to 153 (though more recent work suggests the end of the superactinide series to occur at element 157 instead).
 The transactinide seaborgium was named in his honor.

 Superheavies are radioactive and have only been obtained synthetically in laboratories.
 No macroscopic sample of any of these elements has ever been produced.
 Superheavies are all named after physicists and chemists or important locations involved in the synthesis of the elements.

-IUPAC defines an element to exist if its lifetime is longer than 10^{−14} second, which is the time it takes for the atom to form an electron cloud.
+IUPAC defines an element to exist if its lifetime is longer than 10^{−14} seconds, which is the time it takes for the atom to form an electron cloud.

 The known superheavies form part of the 6d and 7p series in the periodic table.
 Except for rutherfordium and dubnium (and lawrencium if it is included), all known isotopes of superheavies have half-lives of minutes or less.
 The element naming controversy involved elements 102–109.
 Some of these elements thus used systematic names for many years after their discovery was confirmed.
 (Usually the systematic names are replaced with permanent names proposed by the discoverers relatively soon after a discovery has been confirmed.)